 Causes of Dry Hair

-Dry hair can happen to anyone, but your hair type and texture do affect how your hair retains moisture.
-As Kari Williams, certified trichologist and Cécred’s head of education, explains, fine hair can dry out easily from heat styling and overwashing despite it being more prone to oiliness.
+Your hair type and texture do affect how your hair retains moisture.
+As Kari Williams, certified trichologist and Cécred’s head of education, explains, fine hair can dry out easily from heat styling and overwashing, despite it being more prone to oiliness.
 Thick hair, by comparison, can struggle to absorb moisture evenly, leading to dry ends.
 Curly and coily hair are naturally more prone to dryness as they have low porosity, making it difficult for natural oils to travel down the hair shaft and for nourishing ingredients to penetrate effectively.

 How to Hydrate Fine Hair

+There are different ways to hydrate hair based on hair type.
 The key to hydrating fine hair is finding that perfect balance between lightweight and nourishing ingredients.
-“Look for products with ingredients like hyaluronic acid, glycerin, or aloe vera, which hydrate without leaving a greasy residue,” says Garshick.
+“Look for products with ingredients like hyaluronic acid, glycerin, or aloe vera, which hydrate without leaving a greasy residue,” says Dr. Garshick.
 “Use a lightweight conditioner and avoid heavy oils or creams.
 A leave-in conditioner spray or a volumizing conditioner can also help add moisture without making hair flat.”

 She recommends something like the Vegamour Hydr-8 Weightless Repair Oil that works within the strand to strengthen hair without weighing it down.
 And as an added bonus, it smooths out frizz and boosts shine.